rsmple/eco-vue-js/README.md

 npm i @whitespots/ui-kit
 ```

-The library should now be installed in your project.

-Note: The personal access token is private and should not be committed with changes.
-You will need to create a new token after its expiration.

 ### Tailwind configuration

 1. Add the following lines to the `content` section in your [Tailwind configuration file](https://tailwindcss.com/docs/content-configuration):